JustWhit3/ptc-print/README.md

 - Improve the printing on an external file stream.
 Current implementation is too slow.
 - Add possibility / instructions to print user-defined types.
-- Add studies on the executable size.
-- Add studies on the compile time.
 - Test the software with `MSVC` compiler.
 - Upload the package on some package managers (ex: [`Conan`](https://conan.io/) or `dpkg`).
 - Create a [wiki](https://github.com/JustWhit3/ptc-print/wiki) with detailed examples for every feature.